-Courses numbered in the 100's are introductory with emphasis on both content and basic skills.
-Some courses such as English Composition, Oral Communications, and College Study Skills are taken during the first year because they are so important for success in later classes.
-INF 100 is a very basic course for students who have had very little to no experience using a computer.
+Courses numbered at the 100-level are introductory with emphasis on both content and basic skills.
+Some courses such as Composition or Oral Communications taken during the first year because they are important for success in future classes.
 Introductory classes allow students to explore various fields while meeting core requirements.
-It is recommended that students complete 15 credits of 100-level coursework before registering for coursework above the 100-level.
+It is recommended students complete fifteen (15) credit hours of 100-level coursework before registering for coursework above the 100-level.